semmerson/Bicast/mainpage.md

 @section platform Platform Requirements

 - An accurate and monotonic system clock (e.g., one that is synchronized by ntpd(8) or chronyd(8)).
 - An operating system compliant with the POSIX.1-2017 standard.
-Most Linux and MacOS are fine.
+Most Linux and MacOS systems are fine.

 <hr>